top of page

 Sea fever | Because the call of the rolling breakers, crushing on the coast, | Trembles deep in the land in my ears and leaves me nowhere at peace, | It is quiet here, I long for a storm-day, with white chasing clouds | And high-splashing foam and seagulls at whirling swirls.

 The Danish word for gull is måge.
 In Dutch it's meeuw, in German Möwe, and in Mid-Frisian meau or mieu, but also (see)kôb, kob(be), kôbel(er), mastersfûgels, ûnwaarsfûgels (i.e. thunderbirds) and ûnwaren (i.e. thunders).
 No idea why the Mid-Frisians have so many names for this bird.
 In North-Frisian (i.e. Kreis Nordfriesland) a gull is called Kuben.
-In Platt or Oostfreesk (i.e. region Ostfriesland) it's Mööv.
+In Platt or Oostfreesk (i.e. the region of Ostfriesland) it's Mööv.
 With the word mouette, this Germanic word even nestled itself into the French language.
 Please, don't tell the French.

 The English name (sea)gull is different.
 The reason behind it, is that the word gull probably stems from Celtic speech, and is related to the Brittonic-Celtic word gwylan and to the Old-Celtic word voilenno or welenna.
 The Proto-Indo-European verb for 'to wail' or 'to whine', is wai.
 So, again, the English word gull is of origin an onomatopoeia too.
 This makes the shore birds, in fact, wailers or whiners.
 This gives you also a new way of looking at Bob Marley & The Wailers.
 But this aside.
 The Old-English word for gull is, by the way, mæw.
 No further explanation needed.